paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159 added subsec. (a) and struck out former subsec. (a) which read as follows: “A hearing under [section 3803(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3803/d/2&num=0&edition=prelim) with respect to a claim or statement shall be commenced within 6 years after the date on which such claim or statement is made, presented, or submitted.”

 2022—Subsec. (c).
 Pub.
 L. 117–286 substituted “chapter 4 of title 5” for “the Inspector General Act of 1978”.